Field Selection

-Review this topic to learn how to include, exclude, and customize the fields to include in an object group's indexed data.
+Learn how to use ChaosSearch schema policies to include, exclude, and customize the fields in an object group's indexed data.

 Whitelist/Blacklist Options | Options that control which fields in the source files to include or exclude from the object group and the generated indexed data for those source files. |

-The Field Selection user interface requires you to create and import a JSON file that contains the settings for the field selections and processing rules.
-That JSON file must be stored in a local file location that you can access and import from the browser.
+The Schema Policy user interface requires you to create and import a JSON file with the settings for the field selections and processing rules.
+That JSON file must be stored in a file location accessible from your work system so that you can import it from the browser.

-To specify the field selection filter for an object group:
+To specify the schema policy rules file for an object group:

-- In the object group content preview window, click Field Overrides in the top right corner.
+- While you are creating the object group, and when you're in the Content Preview window, click Schema Overrides in the top right corner.

-- In the Field Overrides window, go to the Field Selection area at the bottom.
+- In the Schema Overrides window, go to the Schema Policy area at the bottom.

-- Click Save to add the field selection rules to the object group.
+- Click Save to add the policy to the object group.
+You are returned to the Content Preview window to continue with object group creation.

-When you create the JSON file for the field selection policies that you want to use, make sure that you verify that you have a properly configured JSON file.
-It can be helpful to validate the file using a third-party or public JSON validator.
-If you click Save and the window appears to hang, the problem is usually a formatting error in the JSON file.
-Verify the file, fix any format errors if needed, and save the JSON file.
+After you prepare the JSON file with the field selection policies that you want to use, make sure that you verify that you have a properly configured JSON file.
+It can be helpful to validate the file using a third-party or public JSON validator before you load it.

-When the object group is created, ChaosSearch applies the field selection rules to the resulting fields in the index schema.
-You must index the object group to see the effect of your policies on the resulting fields.
-It can be helpful to index a small set of files and to review the group's Properties information to confirm that the policies are taking effect as expected.
+ChaosSearch applies the schema policy to the resulting fields in the Chaos indexed data schema.
+You must index the object group to see the effect of your policy and rules on the resulting fields.
+It can be helpful to index a small set of files as a test and review the object group's Properties information to confirm that the policies are taking effect as expected.

 Field Inclusion and Exclusion Policies

-Use field inclusion/exclusion to manage the object group indexed fields without transforming raw files.
+Use field inclusion/exclusion to manage the object group indexed fields without the toil of transforming raw files.

 While it is a common practice to remove undesired content in the log creation phase (before files are written to cloud storage), that content cleanup is not always possible or easy.
 Changing the log content can be complex, require iterations, and could become a repetitive task.
 Fields deemed unnecessary for one form of analysis might be useful for another, adding duplication and rework to get the right content into the logs.

-The ChaosSearch inclusion and exclusion indexing policies can help to filter the log and event source fields for an object group to only what is needed, reducing or eliminating the need for costly rework of the source files.
+The ChaosSearch field inclusion and exclusion rules are an on-the-fly way to filter the source files that you want to index in an object group to only the content that is needed, reducing or eliminating the need for costly rework of the source files.
 The resulting ChaosSearch indexed data for the group is more tailored and compact, leading to better query performance and end-user information experience.

 The field selection whitelist and blacklist policies define the rules for including or excluding fields that exist within the source log files.